A new vision for community mental health services

 The Transformation aims to create a care model that provides holistic, person-centred care for people with significant mental health difficulties - one which involves the integration of physical and mental health, the integration of primary and secondary care, and the integration of healthcare and social care services so that people with long term needs, or specific mental health concerns will receive faster access to higher quality care.

-Our Trust is rolling out new multi-professional services to GPs’ surgeries where it is called the:
+Our Trust has rolled out new multi-professional services to GPs’ surgeries where it is called the:

-- GP Integrated Mental Health Service (GPimhs) "GEE-pimms" across Surrey
+- GP Integrated Mental Health Service (GPimhs) across Surrey

-- Mental Health Integrated Community Services (MHICS) "mix" in Surrey Heath and Farnham, Hampshire
+- Mental Health Integrated Community Services (MHICS) in Surrey Heath and Farnham, Hampshire

-The services operate from nearly 80 GP practices, covering a population of more than one million people.
-The services are a partnership, designed and delivered with local GPs, people who use our services and carers, as well as social services at Surrey County Council and third sector providers Community Connections Surrey and Andover Mind.
+The services operate from nearly 100 GP practices, covering a population of more than one million people.
+The services are a partnership, designed and delivered with local GPs, people who use our services and carers, as well as social services at Surrey County Council and partners, including Community Connections Surrey and Andover Mind.

 A key aim of the service is to ensure people who fall in the gaps between GPs and specialist care, or are ‘bounced’ between them with multiple rejected referrals, can be seen quickly and easily.
-The service’s ‘No Wrong Door’ policy means any patient referred by their GP will be seen, breaking down barriers to care.
+Any patient referred by their GP will be seen, breaking down barriers to care.
 The intention is to provide evidence-based treatments and access to community support, help people before they reach crisis point and reduce waiting lists.

-These new teams in primary care are just one part of a bigger puzzle of transforming community mental health services.
-They will be combined with redesigned secondary care services for adults, so together they work as ‘one team’ serving groups of GP surgeries, called primary care networks.
+These teams in primary care are just one part of a bigger puzzle of transforming community mental health services.
+They will be combined with redesigned secondary care services for adults, so together, they work as ‘one team’ serving groups of GP surgeries called primary care networks.
 Routine patients will be seen in primary care.
-When in crisis they will be referred to specialist teams, returning to primary care when stable – ‘easy in, easy out’.
+When in crisis, they will be referred to specialist teams, returning to primary care when stable – ‘easy in, easy out’.

 SUN is a community-based service designed for adults facing challenges with complex emotions, often associated with personality disorders.
 This welcoming and accessible network offers peer support groups where individuals can share their experiences and provide mutual support without needing a formal diagnosis.